Israel conglomerate break-up plan passes key hurdle

-Lawmakers voted 28-0 in favor of the bill, which still needs to pass two more readings in parliament, the Knesset, to become law.
+Lawmakers voted 28-0 in favour of the bill, which still needs to pass two more readings in parliament, the Knesset, to become law.

 Moments before the vote, Finance Minister Yuval Steinitz told parliament the law would change the face of Israel’s economy and lead to lower prices for consumers.